The Olsen Gang in a Fix: Plot

-Unbeknownst to the gang, Motzarella arrives from New York himself, joined with a task force from his German branch, to track down, wipe the gang out for good and reconquer the jewels.
+Unbeknownst to the gang, Motzarella arrives from New York himself, joined with a task force from his German branch, to track down and wipe out the gang for good and recover the jewels.
 Meanwhile, Bodil herself has tracked down Motzarella, partly to use him as a new case study for rehabilitation, partly to establish the truth concerning Egon's involvement in the alleged coup at the national bank.
 Harry's attempt to blow the lid off the cello case accidentally blows the Germans up instead.
 The cello case, however, remains unopened and Egon is fuming.
 Finally, Motzarella arrives in a helicopter along with Bodil.
 The gang hand over the cello case to Motzarella who, for a small fee, facilitate the non-illegal sale of the jewels and Bodil follows Motzarella back to the states.
-Depressed and scared, Benny and Kjeld go home expecting to meet a fuming Yvonne, who could afford new durable goods through Kjelds work, but after Kjeld got fired everything was seized by the debt collector.
+Depressed and scared, Benny and Kjeld go home expecting to meet a fuming Yvonne, who could afford new durable goods through Kjeld's work, but after Kjeld got fired everything was seized by the debt collector.
 They are tremendously surprised to discover that Yvonne, with a little help from Bodil, has got all the things back.

 Happy from being cleared of all accusations, Egon enters the bar and is met by a slightly nervous bartender, who is scared because the bar has been shot down several times during the course of the movie.
 Egon calms him down, but then Mortensen enters the bar.
 He is armed to the teeth and the bar is yet again shot to pieces.
 Mortensen arrests Egon, who is puzzled and asks why.
 Mortensen replies by mentioning several petty crimes committed by Egon during the hunt for the jewels, and Egon is yet again imprisoned.